awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

        --task-definition ecs-inference-task-def \
        --placement-constraints type=memberOf,expression="attribute:ecs.instance-type == Inf1.xlarge"
   ```
 + Inferentia resource requirements can't be defined in a task definition\.
-However, you can configure a container to use specific Inferentia available on the host container instance by using the `linuxParameters` parameter and specifying the device details\.
+However, you can configure a container to use specific Inferentia available on the host container nstance\.
+You can do so by using the `linuxParameters` parameter and specifying the device details\.
 For more information, see [Task definition requirements](#ecs-inference-requirements)\.

 ## Using the Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI<a name="ecs-inference-ami"></a>

-Amazon ECS provides an Amazon ECS\-optimized AMI based on Amazon Linux 2 for Inferentia workloads that comes pre\-configured with AWS Inferentia drivers and the AWS Neuron runtime for Docker\.
+Amazon ECS provides an Amazon ECS optimized AMI that's based on Amazon Linux 2 for Inferentia workloads\.
+It is pre\-configured with AWS Inferentia drivers and the AWS Neuron runtime for Docker\.
 This AMI makes running machine learning inference workloads easier on Amazon ECS\.

 We recommend using the Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI when launching your Amazon EC2 Inf1 instances\.
-You can retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command:
+You can retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command\.

 ```
 aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux-2/inf/recommended